-Today at the cafe, I had just finished my day’s writing – a deep fleshing out of the new online training program I’m developing – when I heard a woman ask, “So you believe in miracles?”
+Today at the cafe, I had just finished my day’s writing – the culmination of a two-day ‘download’ of a stream of consciousness, a sort of guided message, which seemed to be speaking a five-week spiritual training program through my pen – when I heard a woman ask, “So you believe in miracles?”

-Surprised – cuz, like, how did she know? – I turned.
-She was dressed all in white – white jeans, a white, nicely fitted stretch tee shirt, white socks.
+She was standing behind me, and the first thing I noticed was that everything she was wearing was white: white jeans, a white fitted tee, white socks.
+Her hair was white blond.
 Even her shopping bags – and there were several: from Chico’s, Banana Republic… – were white.
 Except for her sneakers, which were black; and her straw hat.

-She had a warm and welcoming presence – but she wasn’t overly friendly.
-She gestured to the book I’d left open on my table: A Course in Miracles.
-“Ohhhh” I said.
-Then, “Yes, I believe in miracles.”
+She had a warm and welcoming presence – but she wasn’t overly friendly- as she gestured to the book I’d left open on my table: A Course in Miracles.
+“Ohhhh” I said, understanding now why she’d asked that question.
+“Yes, I believe in miracles.”

 “Online,” I said.